Bradbury Building: 21st century

 The building was purchased for $6 million in 2003 by a Hong Kong investor, less than the $7 million Ira Yellin invested just to rehabilitate and seismically retrofit the structure after acquiring it in 1989, a reflection of Yellin's commitment to downtown preservation and restoration.
 It was never listed for sale, only offered to a select group of potential buyers who would respect its legacy and retain its character.
 The building, according to Yellin's widow Adele, at the time, was "in very good hands".

-From 2001 to 2003 the Museum of Architecture and Design had its home there.Stevens, James.
-"Back to the Bradbury" Los Angeles Times (February 9, 2001) In 2007, the Morono Kiang Gallery of Chinese art opened in the building.
+From 2001 to 2003 the Museum of Architecture and Design had its home there.
+In 2007, the Morono Kiang Gallery of Chinese art opened in the building.

 Several of the offices are rented out to private concerns, including Red Line Tours.
 The retail spaces on the first floor currently house Ross Cutlery, where O. J. Simpson purchased a stiletto that figured in his murder trial, a Subway sandwich restaurant, a Blue Bottle Coffee shop, and a real estate sales office for loft conversions in other nearby historic buildings.

 As of 2018, the Berggruen Institute maintains its offices in the building.

+As of 2024, a new co-working space operated by the property management company of the building, Downtown Properties, has officially opened called Bradbury Studios.
+It includes soft seating in the atrium, conference and meeting rooms, event spaces, and the private speakeasy called the Wyman Bar operated by NeueHouse exclusively available to building tenants, social members, and their guests.